ccdcoe/CDMCS/Arkime/suricata/README.md

 plugins=wise.so,suricata.so
 ```

-`suricataAlertFile` should be the full path to your eve.json file
+`suricataAlertFile` should be the full path to your eve.json file. `suricataExpireMinutes` option specifies how long Arkime will keep trying to match past suricata events.
+Note: When processing old PCAPs you need to compensate for the time from `<now()> - <pcap-record-date>`.

 ```
 suricataAlertFile=/var/log/suricata/eve.json